Trams in Hobart: Main line connections

-Although there was never any deliberate integration, the primary city depot was located close by to Hobart Railway Station, provided a simple pedestrian connection between the depot and the mainline rail services.
-Further access to mainline services could be achieved by getting off the Elizabeth Street line in Moonah, or Glenorchy, where Moonah Station, Derwent Park Station and Glenorchy Station were all within a short walking distance of the tram line.
+Although there was never any deliberate integration, the primary city depot was located close by to Hobart railway station, provided a simple pedestrian connection between the depot and the mainline rail services.
+Further access to mainline services could be achieved by getting off the Elizabeth Street line in Moonah, or Glenorchy, where Moonah station, Derwent Park station and Glenorchy station were all within a short walking distance of the tram line.

 Rollingstock

 Upon commencement in 1893, the initial fleet comprised twenty double-deck Siemens-built tram cars.
 The top deck was open-sided but covered by a roof, and both driving ends were exposed.
 These were numbered 1 to 20, and all remained in service until 1928.

 Hobart Electric Tramway Company self-built their first car (number 22) in 1903, but it only lasted in service until 1915.
-One maximum traction double-decker was built by Brush in 1904, and served as a prototype for a fleet which was never built.
+One maximum traction double-decker was built by Brush Traction in 1904, and served as a prototype for a fleet which was never built.
 It remained in service until 1918, and was scrapped in 1925.
 1906 saw the introduction of the first single-deck cars, which came in both four wheel, and double-bogie (eight-wheel) varieties.

 The Double-Decker fleet was expanded to 40 cars, which were all built between 1905 and 1925.
 These were numbered to 61, although not in a continuous block, as numbers were reused when the old Siemens cars were taken out of service.
 The last double-deckers to be built were the numbers 62, 63 and 64, which unlike their open-topped predecessors, featured enclosed upper-cabins.
 Only one old car, tram #56, was retro-fitted with an enclosed roof in the style of the 62-64 cars.
 Tram #63 car over-turned on a tight corner in 1946 and was scrapped.
 In 1946 the maximum fleet size was achieved with 76 cars in total running.
 That year saw the decision taken to reduce the fleet in line with declining rider-ship, and 9 cars were scrapped in that year.
 After three major derailments all resulted in overturning double-deckers the remaining 31 double-deck cars were cut down to single-deck between 1947 and 1948.
 Three further cars were withdrawn in 1948, six more in 1951, and the remaining double-deck cars were withdrawn in 1954.
 The rebuilt number 56 was the last double-deck tram in Hobart service.